-Kelley Drye & Warren LLP has elected three new partners and promoted eight to special counsel, effective July 1, 2016.
+Kelley Drye & Warren LLP has elected three new partners and promoted four to special counsel, effective July 1, 2016.

 The new partners, and their practice groups, are:

-Mr. Jacobus focuses on real estate finance and the capital markets.
+Jim focuses on real estate finance and the capital markets.
 He has represented U.S. and European investment banks, commercial banks and other institutional lenders in a wide variety of real estate finance transactions.
-Mr. Jacobus has extensive experience in the origination, securitization and syndication of commercial mortgage loans, mezzanine loans and construction loans and loan participations, syndications and other co-lender arrangements.
-Mr. Jacobus’ experience includes the origination of mortgage loans secured by various classes of property including office, light industrial/warehouse, retail, hotel, casino, skilled nursing facilities, assisted living facilities, large pools of leased single family residential properties and multifamily.
+Jim has extensive experience in the origination, securitization and syndication of commercial mortgage loans, mezzanine loans and construction loans and loan participations, syndications and other co-lender arrangements.
+Jim’ experience includes the origination of mortgage loans secured by various classes of property including office, light industrial/warehouse, retail, hotel, casino, skilled nursing facilities, assisted living facilities, large pools of leased single family residential properties and multifamily.
 He also represents both borrowers and lenders in connection with workouts and restructurings of commercial real estate loans.
-Mr. Jacobus is a member of the New Jersey State Bar.
+Jim is a member of the New Jersey State Bar.

-Mr. Lee focuses on tax issues and has experience with a wide range of federal, state and local tax matters, including matters arising in connection with mergers and acquisitions, financings, matters involving affiliated groups of corporations, cross-border transactions and transfer pricing.
-Mr. Lee regularly provides advice to telecommunications service providers, including in connection with the purchase and sale of such service providers.
-Mr. Lee also frequently represents telecommunications service providers before state and local taxing authorities in connection with tax audits and appeals.
+Andrew focuses on tax issues and has experience with a wide range of federal, state and local tax matters, including matters arising in connection with mergers and acquisitions, financings, matters involving affiliated groups of corporations, cross-border transactions and transfer pricing.
+Andrew regularly provides advice to telecommunications service providers, including in connection with the purchase and sale of such service providers.
+Andrew also frequently represents telecommunications service providers before state and local taxing authorities in connection with tax audits and appeals.
 He is a member of the New York and Massachusetts State Bars.

 , Advertising and Marketing